-Senator Chang authored AB 245 to waive public shelter pet adoption fees for veterans and make it easier for them to have companions.
+Senator Chang authored SB 245 to waive public shelter pet adoption fees for veterans and make it easier for them to have companions.
 This bill was recently signed by the Governor.

 Senator Chang co-authored SB 644 to help those in the military get into housing without paying high security deposits they can’t afford.

-By co-authoring a measure to honor the Voting Rights Act, Ling is fighting to prevent racial discrimination in the voting booth.
-Source: AJR 13
+By co-authoring a measure to honor the Voting Rights Act, Ling is fighting discrimination in voting.

 Increasing courtroom access to interpreters for those who do not speak English, helps ensure our justice system works for everyone.
 That’s why Ling backed AB 1002.